 This CASE Report proposes prescriptive and performance compliance pathway(s) for all-electric multifamily buildings that use electric appliances for regulated and non-regulated end uses.
 This topic builds on the 2019 Title 24, Part 6 Standards that allow a dual baseline strategy wherein electrically heated and water-heated buildings are compared to a code minimum electrically heated and water-heated building, whereas natural gas-based systems for heating and water heating are compared to code minimum natural gas-based systems.
-The limitation is that the dual baseline option for water heating is only available for multifamily buildings with individual water heaters, and the dual baseline option for heating ventilation and air conditioning (HVAC) is available only for low-rise multifamily buildings.
-The 2019 Title 24, Part 6 Standards did not address central water heating for both low-rise and high-rise residential buildings, HVAC, and non-regulated end uses, such as appliances and plug loads for mid-rise and high-rise residential buildings.
+The limitation is that the dual baseline option for water heating is only available for multifamily buildings with individual water heaters, and the dual baseline option for heating ventilation and air conditioning (HVAC) is available only for multifamily buildings three stories and fewer.
+The 2019 Title 24, Part 6 Standards did not address central water heating.
+It also did not address HVAC and non-regulated end uses, such as appliances and plug loads for multifamily buildings four stories and greater.

-The Statewide CASE Team investigated suitable strategies for achieving all-electric, including electric heat pump HVAC systems, heat pump water heating (HPWH) systems, building envelope improvements, appliances and miscellaneous loads, as well as on-site renewables.
-For space heating, the Statewide CASE Team investigated electric heat pump HVAC systems to be the prescriptive requirement and the baseline (standard design) system for the performance approach for all multifamily buildings.
-The Statewide CASE Team chose single zone split system heat pumps as the proposed baseline system choice with efficiency levels required by and constrained by federal appliance standards for residential heat pump systems.
+The Statewide CASE Team investigated suitable strategies for achieving all-electric, including electric heat pump HVAC systems, heat pump water heating (HPWH) systems, building envelope improvements, appliances, and miscellaneous loads, as well as on-site renewables.
+For space heating, the Statewide CASE Team investigated electric heat pump HVAC systems to be the prescriptive requirement and the baseline (Standard Design) system for the performance approach for all multifamily buildings.

+For multifamily buildings four stories and greater, the Statewide CASE Team chose SZHP as the proposed baseline system choice with efficiency levels required by and constrained by federal appliance standards for residential heat pump systems.
 For Climate Zone 16 only, the Statewide CASE Team analyzed a combined measure package that includes the limited use of natural gas.
-The measure included in the Climate Zone 16 package include the use of gas furnace as supplemental heating for the electric heat pump and fenestration U-factor and solar heat gain coefficient (SHGC) requirements.
+The measure included in the Climate Zone 16 package include the use of gas-fired furnace as supplemental heating for the electric heat pump and fenestration Ufactor and solar heat gain coefficient (SHGC) requirements.
 The fenestration requirements are presented in a separate CASE Report (Multifamily Restructuring CASE Report 2020), and incorporated into this CASE Report for completeness of the all-electric proposal.
 Summary values for proposed fenestration requirements are presented in Table 21.
 For the limited anticipated multifamily new construction in Climate Zone 16 during the 2022 code cycle, the Statewide CASE Team did not identify a cost-effective all electric space heating option.
 It is expected, however, that most builders will opt for the performance approach for projects in this region.